-Diversity & inclusion are some of the most-hyped words in our industry.
+Diversity and inclusion are some of the most-hyped words in our industry.
 Everyone wants to be part of it — and many of you have asked us how.

 So here you go — a guide with everything you need to know on becoming a diverse and inclusive team.
 We’ve read, listened and researched everything we could find on the topic, and put everything we’ve learned into this The Art of Work guide.
 Look no further — it’s time to kickstart your change.

-Expect to find answers to questions like ‘what does a diverse team mean’ and ‘when are you inclusive’?
+Expect to find answers to questions like ‘what is diversity and inclusion’, ‘what does a diverse team mean’ and ‘when are you inclusive’?
 And if you have a hard time convincing your team on the importance of these matters, we’ve got you covered for that discussion too.

 Just one more thing — remember that there are no quick fixes or shortcuts when it comes to real change.
 Becoming diverse and inclusive will cost you some time, but it’ll be worth every minute.